-Winter is a great time to sell your home and an even better time to make your home shine with fresh, living landscape.
+Winter is a great time to sell your home and an even better time to make your home shine with a fresh, living landscape.
 Take advantage!

 Debbie Drummond, top producing Realtor® in Las Vegas.
-Specializing in luxury homes, golf course communities and high rise properties.
+Specializing in luxury homes, golf course communities, and high rise properties.

 Luke, thank you for asking me to contribute to this article.
 We’re lucky with the nice year-round weather in Las Vegas.
 Our lawns, palm trees, and cacti look good in the middle of Winter.

 Some of our desert plants and trees do lose their leaves in the Fall.
 This can leave your home looking bare.
 You may not want to replace a tree that looks beautiful in the Spring.
 Consider adding some evergreen plants that will add some green to the landscape.

 Bare trees and shrubs can be a bigger problem if the plants and the leaves were concealing an issue.
 After the leaves are gone, take a close look at the paint.
 Is it peeling or chipped?
 Use some touch-up paint if it is.

 After the hot Summer, replace any plants that didn’t survive.
 Keep an eye on the landscaping if temperatures drop below freezing.
 You may have to replace plants that couldn’t handle the cold.
 If you decorate for the holidays, by all means, do so.
 Bright lights can dress up even the trees without leaves.

 Our climate lends itself to outdoor entertaining.
 When staging your home’s exterior, add patio furniture to create an outdoor living space.
 A fireplace or firepit with a couple of chairs is a great place to relax while dinner is on the grill.
 The Las Vegas climate means you can grill most of the year.
 Buyers from cold climates will love it.